ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Experiments

 \section{Experiments}

-In this section, we first introduce the implementation details and settings of experiments.
-Then we present the evaluation of models with automatic metrics and human assessment.
+In this section, we first introduce the implementation details of ERNIE-ViLG~2.0.
+Then we present the comparison of models with automatic metrics and human evaluation.
 Last, we further analyze the results with quantitative ablation studies and qualitative showcases.